 Control and transparency: The law allows individuals to ask for an explanation of how their personal information was used or obtained.

 Data mobility: The legislation opens the door to data portability, and the freedom to move information from one organization to another in a secure manner.

-Penalties: The law provides for the strongest fines among G7 privacy laws—with fines of up to 5% of revenue or $25 million, whichever is greater, for the most serious offences.
+Penalties: The law provides for the strongest fines among G7 privacy laws—with fines of up to 5% of revenue or $25 million, whichever is greater, for the most serious offenses.

 Canadian government officials have indicated that there will be a grace period for businesses to get ready for the new legislation, and no date has currently been set for when Bill C-11 will come into force.
 It’s never too early for businesses to start looking at their current practices and identify potential issues that could hinder their ability to meet their new compliance obligations.

 At TrackTik, we take data privacy very seriously.
 The security of our workforce management software and the customer data stored in our cloud is critically important to us.
 In 2020, TrackTik successfully met the criteria set out by the AICPA (American Institute of CPAs) to comply with SOC2 Type Security Principles.
 Complying with SOC2 Type II Security Principles, and practicing security by design which means that our engineers have designed TrackTik software to be secure from the very start, clearly demonstrates TrackTik’s continued dedication to ensuring the security of our customers’ data.